No, this was not an urge that I had felt before.

 - the beneficiaries of this plan were everyone, the benefit would be for all people, for all peoples, for all creation.

-Wright makes the argument in Justification: God’s Plan and Paul’s Vision (SPCK, 2009) that whenever Paul writes about God’s “righteousness” in the New Testament, this is essentially shorthand for “God’s faithfulness to his covenant” or “God’s faithfulness in fulfilling his plan-through-Israel-for-the-world.”
+What’s more, Wright makes the argument in Justification: God’s Plan and Paul’s Vision (SPCK, 2009) that whenever Paul writes about God’s “righteousness” in the New Testament, this is essentially shorthand for “God’s faithfulness to his covenant” or “God’s faithfulness in fulfilling his plan-through-Israel-for-the-world.”

 This is a historical story, not an abstract concept.

-Now, where did things go wrong?
-They didn’t go wrong because Israel was unable to keep the Torah, i.e. a failure of “salvation by works”; yes, part of what the Torah was established for, was to highlight sin, but Jesus was not “faith plan B” because Israel failed on “works plan A”.
+Yes and no. Things didn’t go wrong because Israel was unable to keep the Torah, i.e. a failure of “salvation by works”; yes, part of what the Torah was established for, was to highlight sin, but Jesus was not “faith plan B” because Israel failed on “works plan A”.

 No, Jesus was always the plan.